by Dimana Doneva

 “Sitting the exam was quite a challenge itself,” Maria said.
 “I had to fight quite a little bit.”.
 First the administration of the exam was reluctant to change the rules, but after months, Maria finally succeeded to convince them to take the exam using a computer instead of a paper.
 This way Maria paved the way for other people with physical disabilities in Bulgaria to take the prestigious exam and improve their academic and career prospects.

 A champion for accessible education at UNICEF, Maria says that – beyond the right policies and reforms — inclusive education depends on each and every one of us.
-“I don’t want to sound like a broken record but it is mostly discrimination and lack of understanding from others” that hinder the opportunities for people with disabilities, she said.
+“I don’t want to sound like a broken record but it is mostly a discrimination and a lack of understanding from the others” that hinder the opportunities for people with disabilities, she said.
 “If the attitude changes, everything else will follow.”

 One of Bulgaria’s leading private TV stations, bTV, did a reportage about Maria’s story that attracted the attention of Velislava Tsotsorkova, Board member of the “Lachezar Tsotsorkov” Foundation.
 Established by the family of the late Dr. Prof. Lachezar Tsotsorkov, including AUBG Board member Dimitar Tsotsorkov, the foundation, which supports many causes in the field of culture, education, healthcare, at-risk youth, provided Maria with a scholarship that waived her remaining AUBG tuition and student-related expenses.